Biography

 John Burnside (b.
-1955) is the author of fourteen collections of poetry and eleven works of fiction, as well as three uncompromising memoirs.
-He has achieved wide critical acclaim, winning the Whitbread Poetry Award in 2000 for The Asylum Dance which was also shortlisted for the Forward and T. S. Eliot prizes, and winning the 2011 T. S. Eliot Prize for Black Cat Bone.
+1955 – d.
+2024) was the author of fourteen collections of poetry and eleven works of fiction, as well as three uncompromising memoirs.
+He achieved wide critical acclaim in his lifetime, winning the Whitbread Poetry Award in 2000 for The Asylum Dance which was also shortlisted for the Forward and T. S. Eliot prizes, and winning the 2011 T. S. Eliot Prize for Black Cat Bone.
 In 2015 he was a judge for the Man Booker Prize.
 Born in Scotland, he moved away in 1965, returning to in 1995.
 In the intervening period he worked as a factory hand, a labourer, a gardener and, for ten years, as a computer systems designer.
-He is a professor of English Literature at the University of St Andrews and divides his time between Fife and Berlin.
+He was a professor of English Literature at the University of St Andrews and divided his time between Fife and Berlin.

 Burnside’s intensely lyric poems occupy a borderland between two worlds.
 His detailed knowledge of ecology and love of the natural world stitches his poems into the fabric of specific landscapes and locales.
 On the other hand his poems continually break free of the bodily and the merely personal: as he himself puts it “the lyrical impulse begins at the point of self-forgetting.”
 (Strong Words, Bloodaxe, 2000).
 He is foremost, however, a writer of alternating parameters.
 As his work in fiction and memoir has steadily and concentratedly expanded to offer perspectives to the world and of the growing human life, his poetic eye has narrowed.
 While he is undoubtedly a master of the long, iambic line, his subject and his focus are regularly pinpointed to the specificity of a crosshair’s centre and the capacity of a microchip.
 Few writers have made the written life of paintings so completely their own as him, and where this may once have risked the dead air of a Sunday jaunt around the Royal Academy, Burnside instead has repeatedly grown several lives out of a picture that we thought we knew, describing the unknown in the familiar with a surety that is at once disquieting and engrossing.